-However, if C4=R6=0 (1st line-character of a new screen) during this update, BORDER R6 becomes true first for all the rest of the screen, until the new screen (C4=C9=C0=0).
+However, if C4=R6=0 (1st line-character of a new frame) during this update, BORDER R6 becomes true first for all the rest of the frame, until the new frame (C4=C9=C0=0).

 No conflict exists since the management of R6=0 does not exist during the line and is tested only once.